Reviews

 59) Tap the X to exit the settings menu.

-61) Repeat the calibration until the bottom most layer of the First Test Print prints just right.
-Again, see the images on the web site getting started guide to determine if the first layer of the test print is too low, too high, or just right: http://printrbot.com/project/2016simple/
+61) Repeat the calibration until the bottom layer of the First Test Print comes out just right.
+Check the images on the website getting started guide to see whether the first layer is too low, too high, or spot on.

 Software